-72-\\\Lee, S., &amp: Yigitcanlar, T. (2010).
-Sustainable urban stormwater management: water sensitive urban design perceptions, drivers and barriers.
+73 Lee, S., & amp; Yigitcanlar, T. (2010).
+Sustainable urban stormwater management : water sensitive urban design perceptions, drivers and barriers.

-Sustainable future for human security: environment and resources.
+74 Sustainable future for human security : environment and resources.
 (2018).
 Gateway East, Singapore: Springer.

-surfaces.
-Food production and processing will also allow to enhance spirit of community, preserve communities' traditional practice and provide a stream for local commercial growth74.
+This component of the program will address not only food security, will also address climate change in terms of mitigation of urban heat island.
+The extensive use of vegetation in the proposed new typology will allow to store carbon and reduce heat reflected by hard surfaces.
+Food production and processing will also allow to enhance spirit of community, preserve communities' traditional practice and provide a stream for local commercial growth75.

 Waste management.
 Indonesia is successfully adopting the model Reduce-Reuse-Recycle.
 This component of the program will stretch the potential of this approach to identify techniques and tactics to create building materials from waste.
 Some projects have already successfully recycled paper and plastic for the production of bricks, then used in the construction of small buildings.
-This tactic will be evaluated in the context of the Indonesian society and the process commenced with the construction of the new propose public space, which is envisioned as built with mainly recycled materials
+This tactic will be evaluated in the context of the Indonesian society and the process commenced with the construction of the new propose public space, which is envisioned as built with mainly recycled materials76.

-This component of the program addressed climate change in terms of reduction of pollutants in current ecosystems, Encouraging encouraging reuse and recycle will also limit emissions and provide communities with a potential source of income linked to the production of building materials
+This component of the program addressed climate change in terms of reduction of pollutants in current ecosystems, encouraging reuse and recycle will also limit emissions and provide communities with a potential source of income linked to the production of building materials.